8 Best Japanese Gardens in Tokyo

 Fee: FREE

 How did you enjoy my list?
-These beautiful gardens are recommended to visit especially in spring for cherry blossom viewing OR in autumn for autumn leaves hunting!
+These beautiful gardens are recommended to visit especially in spring for cherry blossom viewing or in autumn for autumn leaves hunting!
 Japanese gardens are great places to appreciate beautiful seasons in Japan 🙂

 If you are seeking for more of Japanese traditional and historical sites in Tokyo, check these articles below, too!